DualChimerra/ImageCaptioner/README.md

 Prerequisites: Node.js LTS (18+ recommended).
 Install from `https://nodejs.org`.

 1) Download or clone this repository to any folder on your Mac, for example `~/image-caption`.
-2) Open Terminal and run in target repository:
+2) To run Electron app open Terminal and run in target repository:
 ```bash
 git clone https://github.com/DualChimerra/ImageCaptioner.git
 cd ~/ImageCaptioner
 npm install
 npm run start
 ```
-This launches the app.

 To build a DMG installer:
 ```bash